Address

 Baby changing station: in both Conservatory and Visitors' Center

 Paths and walkways are a variety of concrete and smooth brick – easy to traverse.
-The Garden is easily navigable with accessible trails clearly marked.
-Benches are located in many spots.
-One will also find either a ramp or lift in locations that have steps.
-“We strive to ensure that the Botanical Garden, its buildings and its tour vehicles are accessible.
-However, due to the Garden’s naturally varied topography, portions of the historic landscape may be inaccessible.” (website)
+The Garden is easily navigable, with accessible trails clearly marked.
+Benches are located in many places.
+One will find either a ramp or lift in locations that have steps.
+The website states that ,“We strive to ensure that the Botanical Garden, its buildings and its tour vehicles are accessible.
+However, due to the Garden’s naturally varied topography portions of the historic landscape may be inaccessible.”

-The New York Botanical Garden is a special place that all can easily enjoy.
+The Garden is a special place that all can easily enjoy.

-As always, we at Desstination Accessible advise you to check a venue’s website,www.nybg.org, when planning a visit, to “know before you go.”
+As always, we at Destination Accessible, advise you to visit a venue’s website,, www.nybg.org, when planning a visit, to learn more about the venue.